Success Story: Hackathon 1.0

 Hackathon Challenges

-App Ideation Challenge: Detailed Guidelines
+1. Tech for Non-Tech Challenge: Detailed Guidelines

 Objective